angus-mackenzie/TOA/Contributing.md

 ## How To
 For minor issues like spelling/grammar mistakes - please create an [issue](https://github.com/AngusTheMack/TOA/issues/new/choose).
 If it is anything else, or you want to complete a task listed on the [Notes Project Board](https://github.com/AngusTheMack/TOA/projects/1), please fork the repository and make the changes/additions you want and then submit a pull request and assign it to me 🆒

-Format your Markdown however you like, as long as it is readable and gets the point across 🏄
+Format your Markdown however you like, as long as it is readable and gets the point across 🏄 However, when it comes to mathematical equations the Github markdown renderer does not interpret mathematical notation.
+Hence, it is best to use the [Code Cogs website](https://www.codecogs.com/eqnedit.php) in order to create an embeddable html version of the equation.
+Which does make life a bit easier.
+Alternatively, you can download a `.gif` based image of the equation and include that in the markdown file.
+This solution was found thanks to [Aaron Gray's Comment](https://github.com/github/markup/issues/897#issuecomment-231591884) on the relevant issue.

 ## Environment